 Enter “Off Campus” — Betches’ newest podcast.
-Lloyd began as its resident ‘sexpert,’ advising her undergraduate listeners on all things hookups — until she became one of the hosts herself.
-Now, Lloyd and her co-host Taylor Jackson talk sex, dorm horror stories and the sh*t show that is college every Thursday (listen on Spotify or Apple Podcasts).
-To say the podcast is unfiltered would be an understatement, and Lloyd’s blunt, snappy humor means you’ll be hearing about some rather graphic sex-scapades or really just anything that pops into her head while on air.
+Abby began as its resident ‘sexpert,’ advising her undergraduate listeners on all things hookups — until she became one of the hosts herself.
+Now, Abby and her co-host Taylor Jackson talk sex, dorm horror stories and the sh*t show that is college every Thursday (listen on Spotify or Apple Podcasts).
+To say the podcast is unfiltered would be an understatement, and Abby’s blunt, snappy humor means you’ll be hearing about some rather graphic sex-scapades or really just anything that pops into her head while on air.

-We sat down with Lloyd to talk Betches, “Off Campus,” life after college and surviving in the big city.
+We sat down with Abby to talk Betches, “Off Campus,” life after college and surviving in the big city.

 Distraction: What was your experience like at UM?

 Abby: UM was amazing because it’s really hot, and I’m really sick of the cold now, but in general, I just feel like I learned a lot about what I hate and what I like, and in the School of Communication specifically, because I hated PR, and that’s what I graduated with.
 And now I do something completely different.
 I love Orange Umbrella, and I wish I did Distraction, but I literally don’t have enough time in the day.